citp/privacy-policy-historical/s/so/sof/softcomplex.com.md

-> *The following text is extracted and transformed from the softcomplex.com privacy policy that was archived on 2007-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070630202742id_/http%3A//www.softcomplex.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the softcomplex.com privacy policy that was archived on 2007-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071221021345id_/http%3A//www.softcomplex.com/privacy_policy.html) for the most accurate reproduction.*

 # Softcomplex - Privacy Policy

+affordable web development services

 ## Table of Contents